 In most cases, selecting the country and city is sufficient to reflect the correct time zone.
 If no proper location is available from the list, select Custom from the country list and enter the DMS Latitude and DMS Longitude.

-The screenshot shows the System Builder interface with several tabs: Ethernet Applications, Scheduler, IPv6, Ports, Routing, Hue Bridges, Metrics, and Users.
-The following steps are highlighted:
+The screenshot shows the System Builder interface with several tabs at the top: Device Properties, Connection Settings, Create Device, Bridge Address Ranges, Ports, Routing, Hue Bridges, Metrics, and Users.
+The Routing tab is active.